 Ideal for family, fishing, fun...small and quaint, located in the very center of the harbor overlooking the harbor entrance.
 Catch a variety of local species.
 Excellent for children.
 Picnic areas immediately adjacent, across the street from restaurants.

 Oceanside's broadest beach is Harbor Beach at the northernmost part of town.
 Start out at the mouth of the San Luis Rey River and make your way south to the Pier.
-If you need to rest for a bit before making the return trip, check out the views from the end of the 1,600-foot long pier.
-Take the 25-cent tram to the end (during restaurant operating hours) if you're getting a little tired.
+If you need to rest for a bit before making the return trip, check out the views from the end of the 1,954-foot long pier....one of the longest wooden piers on the west coast!

 Park in one of the many lots (near the beach, you'll have to pay).
 You'll find about 2 miles of sidewalks which will take you around the entire harbor.
 There are benches and picnic tables if you want to do a little people, boat and sea bird watching.
 With a number of places to eat along the way, this walk may not net you a loss of calories!
 Harbor Beach is a great place to catch some rays before heading out for your next walk.